-Kinsley Gold LLC, the joint venture company of Liberty Gold Corp. and Nevada Sunrise continues to make progress in the Western Flank area of the Kinsley Mountain gold project.
-A drilling program completed in April 2018 found significant additional gold mineralization including an intersection of 5.42 grams/tonne gold over 9.1 metres in hole PK-228.
-Liberty Gold has submitted a plan to Nevada Sunrise for follow-up drilling with the goal of expanding the Western Flank zone in 2019.
+Kinsley Gold LLC, the joint venture company of Liberty Gold Corp. and Nevada Sunrise continues to make progress at the Kinsley Mountain gold project.
+A drilling program is currently being planned by Liberty Gold for later in 2019.

 In November 2018, the Company sold its Golden Arrow gold project to Emgold Mining Corporation ("Emgold") for \$100,000 cash and 5,000,000 common shares of Emgold.
-The common shares of Emgold were subsequently sold by the Company in a private sale for proceeds of \$320,000.
+The common shares of Emgold were sold during the first quarter of 2019 in a private sale for proceeds of \$320,000.

 In March 2016, Nevada Sunrise acquired the option to purchase a 1,770 acre/ft per year water right to complement its Clayton Valley lithium properties.
 In November 2016, and without the benefit of a formal hearing, the State of Nevada forfeited the water right for alleged lack of beneficial use for a period of five years.
 After nearly two years of litigation, in August 2018, the Fifth Judicial District Court of the State of Nevada ruled that the Company must receive a formal hearing with the State of Nevada on the matter.
-Consequently, the water right has been reinstated pending the result of the hearing which is scheduled for April 1, 2019 in Carson City, Nevada.
+Consequently, the water right has been reinstated pending the result of additional hearings with the Nevada Division of Water Resources.